BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. On Sparrow, Choose "Keystore 3", which should already be selected.
    2. Select "Airgapped Hardware Wallet".
    3. Click the "Scan" button for Passport Multisig.
-   4. Hold your iPhone desplaying the Cosigner Public Key in front of the camera for your computer running Sparrow.
+   4. Hold your Passport desplaying the Cosigner Public Key in front of the camera for your computer running Sparrow.
    5. If your computer is having problems reading the QR, consider shading it to reduce glare and/or hitting the right button for Resize, to display a smaller QR.
    6. An xpub of the appropriate key derivation should be imported.
 1. [  ] Verify the multisig from Sparrow[^sharing].